-Attorneys Serving Victims of Malpractice in Stamford, Danbury, Bridgeport and all of Connecticut
+Connecticut Medical Malpractice Law Firm Serving Victims in Stamford, Danbury, Bridgeport, Shelton and all of CT

 When you or a loved one need medical help, you reach out to someone you trust.
 You assume that person will do all they can to help you but, you also understand not all medical treatment goes as planned.
 A bad outcome sometimes does not just happen by chance, it happens because of the negligence of a healthcare provider.